abbesm0hamed/dofs/README.md

 This will:

-- Ensure `yay` is installed
 - Install all packages from lists (system, desktop, wayland, etc.)
 - Stow all dotfiles to `~/.config`
 - Apply the unified default theme
-- Enable the Niri session in your display manager
+- Enable the Niri session in GDM (GNOME Display Manager)

 **Time**: ~15-20 minutes